 - Typically, we’ll have snacks during the meeting ….
 When parents are not available for rides to or from the meeting, we are able to offer transportation.
 We sometimes go out for a meal or snack together after …

-For the summer, we meet on Thursday nights at St. James in the Santiago Room from 7:15 to 8:30.
-When the Town of Taos ends “movies in the park” we will move back to Wednesday nights.
+We meet on Wednesday nights at St. James in the Santiago Room from 7:15 to 8:30.

 For more information, contact Jill Cline @ email@example.com.